weisermichael/civiform/cloud/deploys/dev_azure/README.md

 Copy the civiform_config.example.sh into civiform_config.sh and
  change the required variables.

+## Get access to correct technologies
+You will need to reach out to team members to get accounts for the following:
+- Azure
+- AWS
+- Login Radius Civiform-Staging

 ## Setup Login Radius For Local Development
 Go to [Login Radius Dashboard](https://dashboard.loginradius.com/) and click configure a civiform integration.
 Choose the outbound SSO Saml.